-Paul Moses, a longtime New York City newspaper reporter who is now a Brooklyn College journalism professor, will talk about his award-winning books An Unlikely Union: The Love-Hate Story of New York’s Irish and Italians (NYU Press 2015), and The Saint and the Sultan: The Crusades, Islam and Francis of Assisi’s Mission of Peace (Doubleday 2009).
+Paul Moses, a longtime New York City newspaper reporter who is now a Brooklyn College journalism professor, will talk about his award-winning books The Saint and the Sultan: The Crusades, Islam and Francis of Assisi’s Mission of Peace (Doubleday 2009) and An Unlikely Union: The Love-Hate Story of New York’s Irish and Italians (NYU Press 2015).

-Barbara Gray, formerly the chief editorial librarian at the New York Times and now head of the Research Center and research education for reporters at the CUNY Graduate School of Journalism, will go over research strategies and tools she is using on her book-in-progress about America’s most notorious woman criminal in the late 19th century.
+Barbara Gray, formerly the chief editorial librarian at The New York Times and now head of the Research Center and research education for reporters at the CUNY Graduate School of Journalism, will go over her research strategies and tools she using in her book-in-progress about America’s most notorious woman criminal in the late 19th century.

-Cara Bedick, senior editor at Touchstone, an imprint of Simon and Schuster, will speak to the editorial process with an emphasis on narrative nonfiction.
-Her recent books include Run the World: My 3,500-Mile Journey Through Running Cultures Around the World (William Morrow 2016) and Awkward: The Science of Why We’re Socially Awkward and Why That”s Awesome (William Morrow 2017).
+Cara Bedick, a senior editor at Touchstone, an imprint of Simon and Schuster, will speak to the editorial process with emphasis on narrative nonfiction, including Run the World: My 3,500-Mile Journey Through Running Cultures Around the Globe by Becky Wade (William Morrow 2016) and the upcoming Awkward: The Science of Why We’re Socially Awkward and Why That’s Awesome (William Morrow 2017).